-On October 28, 2013, we received proceeds of approximately \$389.9 million from our follow-on offering, net of underwriters' discounts and commissions, but before deduction of offering costs of approximately \$0.4 million payable by the Company.
+On October 28, 2013, we received proceeds of approximately \$389.9 million from our follow-on offering of common stock, net of underwriters' discounts and commissions, but before deduction of offering costs of approximately \$0.4 million payable by the Company.

-Cash flows used in operating activities were \$14.6 million and \$16.3 million during the three months ended October 31, 2013 and 2012, respectively.
-We had capital expenditures of \$1.2 million and \$4.8 million for the three months ended October 31, 2013 and 2012, respectively.
+Cash flows used in operating activities were \$5.5 million and \$14.6 million during the three months ended October 31, 2014 and 2013, respectively.
+We had capital expenditures of \$1.2 million for the three months ended October 31, 2014 and 2013.
 Our capital expenditures consisted of purchases of property and equipment, primarily consisting of computer hardware, software and leasehold improvements.
-Additionally, cash paid for employee withholding taxes on RSU awards vested was \$7.3 million during the three months ended October 31, 2013.
-As of October 31, 2013 and July 31, 2013, we had \$576.9 million and \$207.7 million of cash, cash equivalents and investments, respectively, and working capital of \$520.2 million and \$135.3 million, respectively.
+As of October 31, 2014 and July 31, 2014, we had \$631.0 million and \$647.8 million of cash, cash equivalents and investments, respectively, and working capital of \$489.4 million and \$421.0 million, respectively.

 Our cash flows from operations are significantly impacted by timing of revenues, bonus payments and collections of accounts receivable, as well as by changes in deferred taxes.
 We expect that we will continue to generate positive cash flows from operations on an annual basis, although this may fluctuate significantly on a quarterly basis.
-In particular, we typically use more cash during the first fiscal quarter ended October 31, as we generally pay cash bonuses to our employees for the prior fiscal year during that period and pay seasonally higher sales commissions from increased orders in our fourth fiscal quarter.
+In particular, we typically use more cash during the first fiscal quarter ended October 31, as we generally pay cash bonuses to oue employees for the prior fiscal year during that period and pay seasonally higher sales commissions from increased orders in our fourth fiscal quarter.
 As such, we believe that our existing cash and cash equivalents and sources of liquidity will be sufficient to fund our operations for at least the next 12 months.
 Our future capital requirements will depend on many factors, including our rate of revenues growth, the expansion of our sales and marketing activities and the timing and extent of our spending to support our research and development efforts and expansion into other markets.
 We may also seek to invest in, or acquire complementary businesses, applications or technologies.
-To the extent that existing cash and cash equivalents and cash from operations are insufficient to fund our future activities, we may need to raise additional funds through public or private equity or debt financing.
-Additional funds may not be available on terms favorable to us or at all.

-As of October 31, 2013, approximately \$13.7 million of our cash and cash equivalents were domiciled in foreign tax jurisdictions.
+As of October 31, 2014, approximately \$17.4 million of our cash and cash equivalents were domiciled in foreign tax jurisdictions.
 While we have no plans to repatriate these funds to the United States in the short term, if we choose to do so, we would be required to accrue and pay additional taxes on any portion of the repatriation where no United States income tax had been previously provided.